Premature babies have higher psychiatric risk

 Chiara Nosarti from the Institute of Psychiatry at King's College London, who led the research, said it showed "a very strong link" between premature birth and psychiatric disorders.

-"Since we considered only the most severe cases that resulted in hospitalization, it may be that in real terms this link is even stronger," Nosarti told reporters at a briefing.
+"Since we considered only the most severe cases that resulted in hospitalisation, it may be that in real terms this link is even stronger," Nosarti told reporters at a briefing.

 The disorders affect between 1 and 6 percent of the population as a whole, she said.